-This program, funded by LEAP and the PNC Foundation, awards three $10,000 grants to a tri-county municipality, business or organization to commission, create and install a piece of public art for year-round public display.
-In order to receive funding, each community must adopt a public art policy.
+This program, funded by LEAP and the PNC Foundation, will award a $10,000 grant in 2023 to a tri-county municipality, business or organization to commission, create and install a piece of public art for year-round public display.
+In order to receive funding, the community must adopt a public art policy.
 The policy helps communities identify important considerations when investing in public art including maintenance, installation, insurance, etc.

-Successful applicants will identify a key, central, public location that is highly visible or recognizable to a significant and regular flow of foot and car traffic.
-Beyond visibility, we want the public to enjoy the art and feel that the placement greatly enhances the physical aesthetic.
-Applicants should consider how the community will utilize, interact and feel ownership over the piece.
-The perfect piece should be specific to the community and its residents.
+The most successful applicant will identify a key, central, public location that is highly visible or recognizable to a significant and regular flow of foot and car traffic.
+Beyond visibility, LEAP strives for the public to enjoy the art and feel that the placement greatly enhances the physical aesthetic of its location.
+The applicant should consider how the community will utilize, interact and feel ownership over the piece.
+The piece should be specific to the community and its residents.

 Definition of Public Art

-- The request for proposal is open to any municipality, business or organization located in Ingham, Eaton or Clinton Counties.
+- The request for proposal (RFP) is open to any municipality, business or organization located in Clinton, Eaton or Ingham county.